COHHIO/ryha/README.md

   - `prod`, which connects to the database in production
   - `dev`, which connects to an internal database that is set up using dev containers.
-Check [Development Environment](#development-environment) section to learn how to set up this development environment.
+Check `vignette("dev-environment")` to learn how to set up this development environment.
   - `file`, which reads a provided `.rds` data model object and does not require any database connection.